-Together with tomatoes that are part of the same nightshade family, eggplant, in Europe, can also be attacked by this moth since 2009, the year the invasion spread throughout the continent; it can destroy 100% of any given harvest.
+Together with tomato which is also part of the nightshade family, eggplant, in Europe, is also under attack by this moth.
+Since 2009, the invasion started spreading throughout the continent.
+It can destroy 100% of any given harvest.

 - This shows how to fight against the tomato pinworm (same parasite as for tomato).

 Depending on when sowing or planting was performed, harvest takes place between summer and fall.

 A way to check if the fruit is ripe is when it has stopped growing larger and the skin has taken on a shiny gloss.

 All there is to know about eggplant

 Coming in purple or white colors, there are different varieties in shape and size, but they are all grown in the same manner.